ebyass/sei-project-04/README.md

 A huge win for this app is the responsive design.
 We really wanted our own unique stamp on this project so chose to avoid using any CSS frameworks.
 This decision meant that styling was incredibly fiddly but I am really pleased with the result.

+I absolutely loved how well Yarden and I worked together on this project.
+Our communication was seamless and we were so inspired and excited by each other’s attitudes to the project and our drive to learn.
+We plan to continue working together on side projects in the near future.

 Also a big shout out to Moment.js.
 The documentation was great and was a massive help when working on the filter by month functionality.

 #  Key Learnings

 Working on this project with Yarden really proved to me the value of making clear comments in my code.
 It was so helpful to have clear messages for one another about what we were doing and why and really helped cement concepts in my brain.

 # Future Improvements